FileCloud on AWS - User Deployment Guide

 Deployment Assets

-FileCloud pre-built AMI's (Amazon Machine Image) are currently available in Amazon AWS Marketplace.
-We have pre-built images for both Linux (Ubuntu) and Windows Server OS.
-You can choose the base OS as per your preference.
+FileCloud pre-built AMI's (Amazon Machine Image) are currently available in Amazon AWS Marketplace for both Linux (Ubuntu) and Windows Server OS.

 Steps to Launch FileCloud AMI

-- Login to AWS management console and Click EC2 (Virtual Servers in the Cloud)
+- Log in to the AWS management console, and click EC2 (virtual servers in the cloud).

-3. Search FileCloud AMI in AWS marketplace.
+- Search for FileCloud AMI in AWS marketplace.
 Choose the latest version.

-7. You can see now your FileCloud is running in your AWS dashboard.
-Please note the Public DNS name to access your FileCloud.
+- You can see now your FileCloud is running in your AWS dashboard.
+Note the Public DNS name to access FileCloud.

-8. Type 'http://<public_dns_name>/ui/admin/index.html' in your browser to access the FileCloud admin portal.
-If the Webpage fails to load, please verify port 80 is open as mentioned above in Step 5.
+- Type 'http://<public_dns_name>/ui/admin/index.html' in your browser to access the FileCloud admin portal.
+If the Webpage fails to load, verify port 80 is open as mentioned above in Step 5.

-9. Once you logged into the admin portal, please install the FileCloud License.
+Default Admin admin Default Password Your amazon instance ID Note Change the admin password upon first login. - Once you have logged into the admin portal, install the FileCloud License.

 - The user name for the underlying Ubuntu OS is 'ubuntu'.
 Before launching the instance you will be required to create a key pair or you can use your existing key pair.